 Consumers around the globe want the companies that they interact with, to provide a personal touch and that is particularly true of the travel industry.
 Make the most of opportunities to talk to your guests, find out a little about them, their likes and dislikes, recommend a dish or a drink that you think they may like and maybe offer them a discount in the restaurant or a welcome drink on the house.

 If you are targeting families then you need to think of all their needs.
 Make sure you offer special children’s menus or maybe think about providing picnics if your guests are going off for the day.
 Can you provide a soft play area or playground near your restaurant, so that parents can keep an eye on their kids while they dine?
 Or could you provide a children’s entertainer?
 Happy kids, means happy parents!

 Sustainability is a growing trend and is something that consumers actively seek out.
-Use well-chosen seasonal produce from local suppliers, promote local cheese and wine, and bread from local bakers and if there is a great cook available nearby, why not offer a cookery course on regional specialities?
+Use well-chosen seasonal produce from local suppliers, promote local cheese and wine, and bread from local bakers, and if there is a great cook available nearby, why not offer a cookery course on regional specialties?
 And don’t forget to put vegetarian and vegan dishes on the menu, to attract as wide a group of guests as possible.

-A Table d’Hôte is typically French and is organised by the owner of a Bed & Breakfast or glamping site.
+A Table d’Hôte is typically French and is organized by the owner of a Bed & Breakfast or glamping site.
 It provides a three-course dinner from a limited menu and is usually created with local produce.
 You don’t need a restaurant on-site but use your own kitchen to cook for your guests at a set time.
 It saves guests having to think about cooking their own dinner and keeps them on your site – and it’s a way for everyone to get together for a sociable evening.